bigbosstony/N00769714.github.io/README.md

 Internet of Things themed capstone project.
 This proposal requests the approval to build the hardware portion that will connect to a database as well as to a mobile device application.
-The internet connected hardware will include a custom PCB with sensors and actuators for \_detective car entry, taking pictures and trigger the parking gate_.
+The internet connected hardware will include a custom PCB with sensors and actuators for detective car entry, taking pictures and trigger the parking gate.
 The database will store the number plates.
-The mobile device functionality will include \_checking the plate number and parking time and will be further detailed in the mobile application proposal.
-I will be collaborating with the following company/department \_Humber Department of Public Safety_.
+The mobile device functionality will include checking the plate number and parking time and will be further detailed in the mobile application proposal.
+I will be collaborating with the following company/department Humber Department of Public Safety.
 In the winter semester I plan to form a group with the following students, who are also building similar hardware this term and working on the mobile application with me Thomas Chang, Alisha Singh Chauhan.
 The hardware will be completed in CENG 317 Hardware Production Techniques independently and the